aurel-fr/Ticket_Breakdown_And_Refactor/Ticket_Breakdown.md

 #### Acceptance criteria:

 - A new table is created, allowing to save a `custom_id` for each Facilities - Agents pairs.
-- An index on the `Facilities` column exists.
+- An index on the `Facilities` column has been created.

 ### Ticket 2 - Make API endpoints to support setting and updating agents' customizable ID